pIlIp-d/PDF-Compressor/README.md

                            Make sure it it installed.
 -s, --simple-and-lossless  Simple and lossless compression is non-invasive and skips the image converting.
                            Not as effective but simple and faster.
+-d DPI, --dpi DPI          DPI to use in conversion from pdf to images.
+Default=400.
 ```

 ## Examples